sterrando/Advantest_R4131D_color_display/README.md

 I was able to find an Amstrad T6 for a whopping 45€ and I jumped on it, however any other [LA76810](manuals/LA76810A.pdf)-based monitor would follow the same procedure.

 ### How the Video Signal is Constructed
-The video displayed on the CRT is generated directly by the CPU in form of a [raster signal]'https://en.wikipedia.org/wiki/Raster_scan).
+On the Analyzer, the video displayed on the CRT is generated directly by the CPU in form of a [raster signal]'https://en.wikipedia.org/wiki/Raster_scan).
 On section "LOGIC BLR-015114" we have:
 * Horizontal and Vertical Synchonization pulses ```*HSYNC``` and ```*VSYNC``` inverted by U13 and fed as ```HD``` and ```VD``` on pins 6 and 9 of J8
 * The information (display signal, marker, scale, etc.) is fed to a 6 diodes multiplexer (D1 - D6, R5 - R10, R1 realizing a logic OR function) to an amplifier (Q1 - Q2) and becomes ```VIDEO``` signal, fed to the video input of CRT (J8 pin 8)

 ![video to crt](thumbnails/video_sch_1.png)

-Basically ```*HSYNC``` signals gives the tempo for the orizontal movement of the brush on each line while ```*VSYNC``` controls the jump from line to line.
+Basically ```*HSYNC``` gives the tempo for the orizontal swipe of the brush on each line while ```*VSYNC``` controls the jump from line to line.
 The ```VIDEO``` signal controls whether or not the brush draws a pixel.
 As everything is synchrinized by the same timebase, we get a meaningful image on the screen.

 The ```VIDEO``` information is used to build a [composite video output](https://en.wikipedia.org/wiki/Composite_video) accessible from the rear panel trough a BNC:

 ![video to bnc](thumbnails/video_sch_2.png)

-This amplifier combines ```OSYNC``` signal (created by U23 and producing horizontal and vertical sync pulses) with ```OVIDEO``` (luminance level) into an amplitude modulated signal fed through J7 to the rear panel.
+This amplifier combines ```OSYNC``` (created by U23 and producing horizontal and vertical sync pulses) with ```OVIDEO``` (luminance level) into an amplitude modulated signal fed through J7 to the rear panel.

-For an in depth digression on how composite video, check out this [tech tip from SENCORE](manuals/TT148-4053.pdf)
+For an in depth digression on how composite video works, check out this [tech tip from SENCORE](manuals/TT148-4053.pdf).

 ### Constructing the RGB video Signal and Feeding it to the LCD
 Our new monitor will be fed by 5 different signals
 * R, G and B video fed directly to LA76819 pins 14, 15 and 16
-* Composite video to recover sinchronism
+* Composite video for the LCD TV to recover H and V sinchronism
 * +12V from the analyzer (former CRT power supply)

 There are 5 different information which need to be assigned to color channels: